endurantgames/52-first-dates/src/date_night/role_collective.md

 Night, creating an elaborate plan.
 You *can* show your fellow Collective members the cards in your hand, although you can't trade them back and forth.

+## What *Can't* You Do?

+When you're playing as a member of the Collective, you're relatively free to decide how the System acts, within these three constraints:

+- As with the Date, you can't roleplay a mood unless you've got a card to play that matches that mood.
+  [The first constraint exists to model social pressure.]{.dera}

+- You have to roleplay as the Headmate who is fronting.
+If that Headmate uses she/her pronouns and is into sports, you can't switch to he/they pronouns and roleplay a dislike of sports.
+  [The second constraint reinforces the idea that each Headmate is a unique person in their own right]{.carline}

+- You have to keep the System masked[](#lexicon-masked){.defn}: in other words, you can't just have the System tell the Date or other characters that they're a system.
+  [The third constraint reflects the widespread misinformation, fear, and bigotry directed against plural systems.]{.val}

+On a second date with the same Prospect, you can lift the third constraint with that Prospect -- but only if you've achieved intimacy and your group decided that part of that intimacy involved disclosure of the System's plural status.

 ## Switching Fronters {#date-switch}

 The Opportunity player has two types of cards that can